 The AiPOL JOURNAL provides an important forum to discuss concepts and ideas on ways to achieve better policing for our community as well as dealing with the issues that affect the welfare, wellbeing and safety of police in general.

-Volume 17 Number 1 March 2025
+Volume 17 Number 2 June 2025

 Welcome to the ‘plea deal state’ where coldblooded killers have murder charges dropped and get out of jail years earlier.
 WAYNE FLOWER reports on the disturbing trend of shocking crimes NOT going to trial